helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 8. Create a secret that will be used by this example.

-    1. On the left side of the page, in the *Resources* section, click on *Secrets*.
+    1. On the left side of the page, in the Resources section, click on Secrets.

     2. Press the **Create Secret** button.